Jack-Barradell/cheat-sheets/Target Recon/Readme.md

 ## Port Discovery

+Once you know where the host is, you will want to know what's running on it as this is your attack scope, a method of doing this is port discovery

 ### Nmap

+#### TCP SYN Scan + Version Fingerprinting

+Scan a given host or subnet using a SYN scan, attempting to work out what service is running on the port

+    nmap -sSV [IP][Subnet]

+##### Params

+    [IP]: IP address to test, can scan a range by providing a Subnet [Subnet] (optional): Subnet range to scan, commonly /24 or /16

+##### Examples

+    nmap -sSV 192.168.56.102

+    nmap -sSV 192.168.56.0/24

 #### TCP SYN Scan (All Ports) + Version Fingerprinting

-Scan a given host or subnet using a SYN scan accross all ports, attempting to work out what service is running on the port
+Scan a given host or subnet using a SYN scan across all ports, attempting to work out what service is running on the port

     nmap -sSV -p- [IP][Subnet]